 Big Picture Example: Virtual learning environments (VLE)

-Central to my work has been three VLEs: a bespoke Medical Education Portal (build entirely in HTML/CSS), Canvas and Blackboard (note I have used Moodle as a student but not as an administrator).
-Each of these systems afford several benefits and constraints for students and staff which I summarise in the table below.
+Central to my work have been three VLEs: a bespoke Medical Education Portal (build entirely in HTML/CSS), Canvas and Blackboard (note I have used Moodle as a student but not as an administrator).
+Each of these systems affords several benefits and constraints for students and staff which I summarise in the table below.

 |Bespoke solution: Medical Education Portal